Office of Special Counsel for Immigration Related Unfair Employment Practices, Civil Rights Division, U.S. Department of Justice.

 Applications will be evaluated in terms of the degree to which:

 a.
-The duties outlined for grant-funded positions appear appropriate to the work that will be conducted under the award.
+The duties outlined in the proposed staffing plan for grant-funded positions appear appropriate to the work that will be conducted under the award.
 (5 points)

 b.
 The qualifications of the grant-funded positions appear to match the requirements of these positions.
 (5 points)